k-amin07/G14Arch/README.md

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/JackHack96/PulseEffects-Presets/master/install.sh)"
 ```
-Launch easyeffects again, click presets on top left, select Advanced Auto Gain.
+Launch easyeffects again, click presets on top left, select `Boosted`.
 Click Output in the top panel, Click Effects in the bottom panel.
 Click `Add Effect` in the left panel.
 Search for "Convolver" and add it.
 In the left panel, select `Convolver`, click `Impulses` in the right panel, search for `dolby` and load `Dolby Atmos...`.
 In the hamburger menu, click preferences and enable `Launch Service at startup` and close easyeffects.
 If needed, Easy effects can be run as daemon using
 ```
 easyeffects --gapplication-service &
 ```